-C. A principal permitted structure with a valid building permit and being at least fifty percent

-(50%) constructed shall be present on the subject property.

-- D. The accessory structure shall not be used as an additional dwelling.
-See secondary dwelling for allowance as a dwelling. - E. The accessory structure shall not be used for commercial or industrial purposes. - F. The accessory structure shall not be used to store commercial vehicles. - G. An accessory structure shall not be located in any required yard or on any publicly dedicated easement. - H. An accessory structure located in the rear yard shall not exceed a height of twenty-four feet (24'). - I. An accessory structure located in the side yard, or portion thereof, shall be similar in appearance and color to the principal permitted dwelling. - J. Accessory structures shall not be allowed in the central business district. - 8-4A-4: ADDRESS NUMBERING: All residential, commercial and industrial buildings within the City shall be numbered with an address assigned by the City.
+- C. A principal permitted structure with a valid building permit and being at least fifty percent (50%) constructed shall be present on the subject property. - D. The accessory structure shall not be used as an additional dwelling.
+See secondary dwelling for allowance as a dwelling. - E. The accessory structure shall not be used for commercial or industrial purposes. - F. The accessory structure shall not be used to store commercial vehicles. - G. An accessory structure shall not be located in any required yard or on any publicly dedicated easement, unless specifically allowed under this title. - H. An accessory structure located in the rear yard shall not exceed a height of twenty-four feet (24'). - I. An accessory structure located in the side yard, or portion thereof, shall be similar in appearance and color to the principal permitted dwelling. - J. Accessory structures shall not be allowed in the central business district. - 8-4A-4: ADDRESS NUMBERING: All residential, commercial and industrial buildings within the City shall be numbered with an address assigned by the City.
 Numbers on residential buildings shall be a minimum of four inches (4") in height.
 Numbers on commercial, industrial and apartment buildings shall be a minimum of twelve inches (12") in height.
+Numbers shall be a minimum of 1⁄2 inch in width.
 Number colors should contrast with the building color so that they are plainly visible.
+Where possible, address numbers should be illuminated.
+All addressing shall be in compliance with the International Fire Code 505.1.